-However, there is one aspect it lacks compared to some other messaging apps.
-Unlike Skype and Viber, it doesn’t have a desktop platform.
-Some people like to have a text messenger for their phone when they are outside the house.
+Well, some people like to have a text messenger for their phone when they are outside the house.
 But upon coming home, they turn to their laptops since it is easier to type using its keyboard compared to the small onscreen buttons on a smartphone.
-WhatsApp doesn’t have that capability.
-However, there are options for you if you want to use the app on your laptop.
-Here are two methods in installing this App for your laptop:
+WhatsApp doesn’t have that capability, that’s why it could be a good option to install and use this app on your notebook.
+Here are two main methods to donwload and install Whatspp on your laptop:

 The search will display results from three places: Google Play, Amazon App Store, and One Mobile.
 Click WhatsApp Messenger from One Mobile.
 A prompt will appear so click Install.
 The app will be downloaded and installed.
 Once done, it will be in the My Apps section.
 To use the app, you have to configure it first.
 Start by launching the app.